tomstorey/c1600re/README.md

 The PEPAR and GMR registers must be appropriately initialised before DRAM can be utiliised.

 ### Flash
-Flash storage is via a PCMCIA socket, and the routers datasheet claims a maximum of 16Mbyte of storage.
+Flash storage is via a PCMCIA form factor linear flash module, and the routers datasheet claims a maximum of 16Mbyte of storage.

 Flash is located at 0x08000000, and uses CS4/.

 The total address space mapped to CS4/ is 32Mbyte, with the Flash card visible in the first half, and some information about the card itself visible from address 0x09000000 and repeating every 4Kbyte.

-During boot, the boot ROM makes mention of initialising a PCMCIA controller.
-I believe this may be contained within one of the Altera CPLDs, and attempting to read from the flash memory range before the controller has been initialised will result in a bus error exception.
+During boot, the boot ROM makes mention of initialising a "PCMCIA controller".
+This is contained within one of the Altera CPLDs, and attempting to read from the flash memory range before the controller has been initialised will result in a bus error exception.

-Once again it seems that there is some kind of proprietary pinout being used on the flash card.
+Once again it seems that there may be some kind of proprietary pinout being used on the flash card.
 Comparing some signals like chip enables, data lines etc do not produce activity when you would expect to see it.
 I dont know how important it is to know the pinout, except to be aware that a standard PCMCIA memory card may not work in a Cisco router.

 There are 4 byte sized registers associated with the PCMCIA controller, and based on initial experiments I have determined likely functions for some of the bits within: